cosmos/interchain-security/docs/docs/adrs/adr-016-cosmolayer.md

 ## Detailed Design

-The `Power Mixing` feature and `Reward Distribution` protocol are an integral part of the CosmoLayer solution.
+The `Power Mixing` feature and `Reward Distribution` protocol are an integral part of the Security Aggregation solution.
 The `Power Mixing` module provides the capability of deriving validator power based on stake originated from external sources such as Ethereum/Bitcoin and the native staking module.
 The `Reward Distribution` is in charge of sending rewards to external stakers.